pingcap/docs-cn/performance-tuning-methods.md

     - Red: General SQL types, including `StmtPrepare`, `StmtReset`, `StmtFetch`, and `StmtClose`

 - Database Time By SQL Phase: The SQL execution phase is in green and other phases are in red on general.
 If non-green areas are large, it means much database time is consumed in other phases than the execution phase and further cause analysis is required.
 A common scenario is that the compile phase shown in orange takes a large area due to unavailability of prepared plan cache.
-- SQL Execute Time Overview: Green metrics stand for common KV write requests (such as `Prewrite` and `Commit`), blue metrics stand for common KV read requests (such as Cop and Get), and metrics in other colors stand for unexpected situations which you need to pay attention.
+- SQL Execute Time Overview: Green metrics stand for common KV write requests (such as `Prewrite` and `Commit`), blue metrics stand for common KV read requests (such as Cop and Get), purple metrics stand for TiFlash MPP requests, and metrics in other colors stand for unexpected situations which you need to pay attention.
 For example, pessimistic lock KV requests are marked red and TSO waiting is marked dark brown.
 If non-blue or non-green areas are large, it means there is bottleneck during SQL execution.
 For example:

     - If serious lock conflicts occur, the red area will take a large proportion.
     - If excessive time is consumed in waiting TSO, the dark brown area will take a large proportion.